min69u/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What was a more important invention than the first telephone?
+The second one.